 But the best news of all is this: all those doubts we once harboured about the F-Type’s asking price being a touch too high have, at a stroke, been eliminated.
 This car is expensive, yes, but it’s also worth it because it delivers.
 And in the end, not a lot else matters.

-The entry-level Jaguar F-Type V6 convertible costs £56,935 and manages, through a combination of strong performance and achingly well judged driving dynamics, to fill that narrowest of gaps between the Porsche Boxster and the Porsche 911.
-With a supercharged V6 engine that develops a rousing 335bhp and a standard eight-speed Quickshift gearbox (although a six-speed manual is available), it feels more grown up than a Boxster but also more approachable financially than a 911.
+The entry-level Jaguar F-Type convertible with the new 2.0-litre Ingenium petrol engine costs £55,385 and manages, through a combination of strong performance and achingly well judged driving dynamics, to provide stiff competition for the newly turbocharged Porsche Boxster.
+The mid-range supercharged 3.0-litre V6 that develops a rousing 335bhp and a standard eight-speed Quickshift gearbox (although a six-speed manual is available), amazingly slots itself into the narrowest of gaps between the 718 Boxster and the 911.
+It feels more grown up than a Boxster but also more approachable financially than a 911.
 And it steers and rides more sweetly than either of them.

 There’s nothing basic about the entry level F-Type.
 Even though it is the entry point to a range that will attract up to 85 percent of its customers from outside the Jaguar brand.